A Two-stage Optimization Method for Wide-range Single-electron Quantum Magnetic Sensing: Discussion

 \section{Discussion}

 Several key directions about the proposed two-stage optimization method warrant further investigation to enhance its practical performance and applicability.

-\textbf{1.
-Analysis of \( \Delta \):} The choice of \( \Delta \) should take into account the estimation error introduced during the adaptive stage.
+Analysis of \( \Delta \): The choice of \( \Delta \) should take into account the estimation error introduced during the adaptive stage.
 This error arises from a combination of factors, including the training error, the size of the measurement vector $\vec{\mu}$, the dimensionality of the BNN’s output layer (reflecting the granularity of the discretization of $\omega$), the posterior approximation error, and others.
 From existing knowledge \cite{lehmann2006theory}, we understand that in an ideal situation where the BNN estimator is sufficiently well-trained, the output Bayesian posterior probability shall asymptotically converges to the Gaussian distribution as the number of measurements $M$ in $\vec{\mu}$ increases:

 The distribution is centered at the true value $\omega$ and with variance $1/[M F(\omega)]$ where $F(\omega)$ is the Fisher information.
 However, selecting the confidence level $\Delta$ based on the standard deviation from Eq. (\ref{eq:gaussian}) may not be very trustworthy in a practical setting.
-Therefore, in this work, $\Delta$ is empirically fixed as $\omega_{\text{max}} / N$, where \( N \) is the number of local RL agents in the adaptive stage.
-To ensure that the adaptive stage operates within a reliably estimated subrange, the BNN must constrain its estimation error $|\hat{\omega}-\omega|$ below \({\Delta}/{2} \).
-Provided that the BNN estimator exhibits diminishing returns in accuracy for increasingly narrow estimation ranges due to its fixed approximation capacity, the error needs only to be marginally smaller than \({\Delta}/{2} \).
-For instance, under magnetic field ranges \( \omega \in (0, 5), (0, 10), (0, 20) \) MHz with \( \Delta = 0.5, 1, 2 \) MHz respectively, we observe that the corresponding BNN's estimation errors after 70 Ramsey measurements are approximately \( 0.22, 0.41, 0.85 \) MHz.
+Therefore, to ensure that the adaptive stage operates within a reliably estimated subrange, the chosen discretization interval \( \Delta \) must satisfy the constraint \( 2\varepsilon \le \Delta < \omega_{\text{max}} \).
+In this work, we observe that the corresponding BNN estimation errors after 70 Ramsey measurements are approximately \( 0.22 \), \( 0.41 \), and \( 0.85\,\text{MHz} \) for magnetic field ranges \( \omega \in (0, 5) \), \( (0, 10) \), and \( (0, 20)\,\text{MHz} \), respectively.
+Accordingly, \( \Delta \) is empirically chosen as \( 0.5 \), \( 1 \), and \( 2\,\text{MHz} \) for these ranges.
+The principle guiding the choice of \(\Delta\) is illustrated and justified by simulation results provided in Supplementary Section 6 of the Supplemental document.

 While the chosen \( \Delta \) performs well within the protocol setting of this work, we acknowledge that it can be further reduced or dynamically adjusted at runtime without increasing the complexity of the BNN model or the number of measurement samples (which otherwise results in waste of time resources).
 Such optimization has the potential to further enhance the overall estimation accuracy.